Sash

-A sash is a large and usually colorful ribbon or band of material worn around the body, either draping from one shoulder to the opposing hip and back up, or else running around the waist.
-The sash around the waist may be worn in daily attire, but the sash from shoulder to hip is worn on ceremonial occasions only.
+A sash is a large and usually colorful ribbon or band of material worn around the human body, either draping from one shoulder to the opposing hip and back up, or else encircling the waist.
+The sash around the waist may be worn in daily attire, but the sash from shoulder to hip is typically only worn on ceremonial occasions.
 Ceremonial sashes are also found in a V-shaped format, draping straight from both shoulders down, intersecting and forming an angle over the chest or abdomen.

 Military use

 Old Europe

-In the mid- and late-16th century waist and shoulder sashes came up as mark of (high) military rank or to show personal affection to a political party or nation.
+In the mid-and late-16th century waist and shoulder sashes came up as a mark of (high) military rank or to show personal affection to a political party or nation.
 During the Thirty Years' War the distinctive sash colour of the House of Habsburg was red while their French opponents wore white or blue sashes and the Swedish voted for blue sashes.

 Beginning from the end of the 17th century, commissioned officers in the British Army wore waist sashes of crimson silk.
 The original officer's sash was six inches wide by eighty-eight inches long with a ten-inch (gold or silver) fringe.
 It was large enough to form a hammock stretcher to carry a wounded officer.
 From about 1730 to 1768, the officer's sash was worn baudericke wise, i.e. from the right shoulder to the left hip, and afterwards around the waist again.

 Sergeants were permitted sashes of crimson wool, with a single stripe of facing colour following the clothing regulations of 1727.
 Whereas it remained vague whether the sash was to be worn over the shoulder or around the waist, it was clarified in 1747 that sergeants had to wear their sashes around the waist.
 From 1768, the sergeant's waist sash had one (until 1825) resp. three (until 1845) stripes of facing colour; in regiments with red or purple facings the sergeant's sash had white stripes or remained plain crimson.

 Until 1914 waist-sashes in distinctive national colours were worn as a peace-time mark of rank by officers of the Imperial German, Austro-Hungarian and Russian armies, amongst others.

+The barrel sash is a type of belt traditionally worn by hussars.

 Modern Europe

-Since then sashes have been part of formal military attire (compare the sword-belt known as a baldric, and the cummerbund).
+Since then sashes have been part of formal military attire (compare the sword belt known as a baldric, and the cummerbund).
 Thus several other modern armies retain waist-sashes for wear by officers in ceremonial uniforms.
 These include the armies of Norway (crimson sashes), Sweden (yellow and blue), Greece (light blue and white), the Netherlands (orange), Portugal (crimson) and Spain (red and gold for generals, light blue for general staff and crimson for infantry officers).